 - Turks regularly offer invitations for others to join them (e.g. at their table) or have something of theirs.
 These gestures can come across as overly insistent or demanding to foreigners.
-However, consider that the firmer the invitation is, the more earnest and polite it is thought to be.
+However, consider that the former the invitation is, the more earnest and polite it is thought to be.

 - People are expected to be punctual to dinners and intimate gatherings.
 However, it is appropriate to be late to parties.

 - It is considered a nice gesture to bring sweets, flowers or presents for any children when visiting someone at their home.
-However, Turks are usually less concerned with what you bring and more interested in the socialisation and conversation.
+However, Turks are usually less concerned with what you bring and more interested in socialisation and conversation.

 - If you bring alcohol or food to a gathering, you are expected to share it.